jackk25/Gatos-Twitch-Overlay/README.md

 # Gatos-Twitch-Overlay
-A Twitch chat overlay built for MP_PocketNinja, which you can find on their stream!
+A Twitch chat overlay built for MP_PocketNinja, which you can find on it's stream!
-This code **ONLY WORKS FOR THEIR STREAM**, do **NOT** attempt to run it in it's current form!
+This code **ONLY WORKS FOR IT'S STREAM**, do **NOT** attempt to run the code in it's current form!

 ## Tools Used
 * Node.JS 💾